 - The sale was completed in May, only a short while after we were appointed as Administrators.

-– A sale like this demonstrates that even at a time where we could not meet face-to-face with the management, staff or interested purchasers, we utilised our expertise in order to provide the best possible outcome for creditors, as well as preserving the jobs of existing staff.
+A sale like this demonstrates that even at a time where we could not meet face-to-face with the management, staff or interested purchasers, we utilised our expertise in order to provide the best possible outcome for creditors, completing a favourable sale that also preserved the jobs of all existing staff members.